-Norway – Employees can use the booking tool inside their employee portal to book cabins.
+Norway – Employees can use the booking tool inside their employee benefits platform to book cabins.
 Like in Finland, some companies also offer employees a Rental Apartment Benefit.

 Sweden – Employees are given a Health & Wellness Contribution from their employer, which they can use towards a wide-range of health and wellness activities such as gym memberships and massages.

 Denmark – Employees can choose their own smartphone with the option to upgrade their smartphone via a monthly salary deduction.
 Other companies purchase concert and event tickets, which are then offered free to employees.